Penywaun: Culture

 Saint Winifred Church - see photograph - (Church in Wales) is in the centre of the village.
 St Lleurwg Church in Hirwaun is the sister church sharing (co-serving) the Parish of Hirwaun.

 Penywaun Workingmen's Club and Institute (PWCI) began in the village in 1959.
 Many successful singers and entertainers have performed here, including Sir Tom Jones shortly before his rise to stardom in the 1960s.

 Politics

 Penywaun is also an electoral ward for Rhondda Cynon Taf County Borough Council.
 The County Borough Councillor until 2012 was Glyn Roberts (Labour), a long-serving Director of the Tower Colliery company.
-Since May 2012 the councillor has been Helen Boggis (Labour).

 Sport, leisure and recreation

 Penywaun F.C. plays soccer regularly in the Aberdare Valley Premier Division.

 Penywaun is also home to an award-winning Tang Soo Do group which meet regularly at Penywaun Community Centre.

 Two allotments (for gardening) are managed locally by Rhondda Cynon Taf Council.

 Aberdare Park and Dare Valley Country Park are within two miles.